WSWUP/pymetric/docs/EXAMPLE_DATA.md

 One approach for generating this keep list is to the use the [Cloud Free Scene Counts tools](https://github.com/WSWUP/cloud-free-scene-counts).
 The Landsat path/row used in the example for those tools is also 43/30.

 For the purpose of this example, we will directly use the list of clear scenes in 2015 identified at the end of the [Cloud Free Scene Counts example](https://github.com/WSWUP/cloud-free-scene-counts/blob/master/example/EXAMPLE.md).
-The following list of 16 Landsat product IDs should be pasted into a file called "clear_scenes.txt" and saved in "C:\pymetric\example\landsat":
+The following list of 16 Landsat product IDs should be present in the "clear_scenes.txt" file in "C:\pymetric\example\landsat":

 ```
 LO08_L1TP_043030_20150210_20170301_01_T1